FREE TIPS & TRICKS

 Typical Google reviews could be left about anything (a restaurant, a hotel, an attraction, a place, etc.), and they could also potentially be written by anyone.
 So, it’s difficult to verify the authenticity of a review.

-In 2017, Google introduced a verification process (“Verified Customer Reviews”) to prove that customers have actually made a purchase in the online store of the business before reviewing it on their site.
+In 2017, Google introduced a verification process (“Verified Customer Reviews”) to prove that customers have found and hired the service provider through Local Services Ads before reviewing it on Google.
 Google is constantly working on new features to facilitate bookings on its site.

 We believe that with direct booking functions for hotels and restaurants, it may be possible to have verified customer reviews for businesses other than those with an online store.
 Time will show whether Google will take steps in this direction.

 Here are the three most common situations when businesses would like to delete a review from their listing:

 - A reviewer has never visited your property and gives false information on purpose in order to damage the reputation of your business.
 Such a review may be written by a former employee or a competitor.
 This qualifies as a fake review.

 - A frustrated guest leaves a negative review, containing racist or insulting remarks, accusations towards the team, etc. Such reviews tend to be personal and present a biased opinion of a single guest.